wp-plugins/google-analytics-dashboard-for-wp/readme.txt

 - you can access all websites statistics in a single widget (websites within same Google Account)
 - real-time feature, displays real-time visitors, real-time sources and per page real-time traffic details
 - cache feature, this improves loading speed up to 7 times and avoids dailyLimitExceeded, usageLimits.userRateLimitExceededUnreg, userRateLimitExceeded errors from Google Analytics API
-- two themes: Blue Theme and Light Theme
+- option to choose a default color for your graphs and maps
 - main dash access level settings and lock profile feature
 - access level settings for Backend statistics and analytics reports
 - access level settings for Frontend analytics data and reports